Sales tools for modern email warriors

 Most sales people once were “road warriors.”
 Rarely in the office, they were out looking for the next big deal.
 Things have changed, and today many of us spend an increasing amount of time at our desks and with ever-growing number of unread emails.
 (Or is it just me?)
 I’ve put together a short list of tools that help to get organized and win more time for talking to customers.

 The basics – schedule time for reaching your activity goals

 If you have set activity goals, which you should, make sure you’ve allocated time for getting them done.
 The main reason for underperformance is bad execution, not lack of sales skills.
 Setting a schedule helps to organize your week and ensures that you don’t miss meetings or calls with clients.
 There are lots of calendars out there, I’ve ended up using Google Calendar because it syncs well with other software.

 Get smart about using email

-If you let your inbox dictate what you’ll get done each day or week, there’s a very slim chance you’ll get anywhere.
-Luckily there are a couple of tried and tested email/Gmail tools that can help you stay in control over your inbox.
+If you let your inbox dictate what you’ll get done each day or week, chances are slim that you’ll get anywhere.
+There are a couple of tried and tested email/Gmail tools that can help you stay in control over your inbox.

-My personal favourite is SaneBox.
+My personal favorite is SaneBox.
 It helps you focus only on important emails.
 And it really delivers on that promise!
-It’s like hiring a little invisible robot that cleans your inbox after it has analyzed your contacts and e-mail behaviour.
-SaneBox has assessed a couple of emails incorrectly for me, but the good news is it learns as you go, and gets better.
+It’s like hiring a little invisible robot that cleans your inbox after it has analyzed your contacts and email behavior.
+SaneBox has assessed a couple of emails incorrectly for me, but it learns as you go, and it gets better.

 Boomerang for Gmail gives you the option to clear certain messages out of your inbox until you need them, as well as set reminders to follow up with a client if you haven’t heard back in time.
 I know many of our customers use it.